 Great Expectations by Charles Dickens

 Pip doesn’t expect much from life…His sister makes it clear that her orphaned little brother is nothing but a burden on her.
 But suddenly things begin to change.
 Pip’s narrow existence is blown apart when he finds an escaped criminal, is summoned to visit a mysterious old woman and meets the icy beauty Estella.

 Wuthering Heights by Emily Bronte

-Wuthering Heights tells the story of a romance between two youngsters: Catherine Earnshaw and an orphan boy, Heathcliff.
+Wuthering Heights tells the romance between Catherine Earnshaw and an orphan boy, Heathcliff.
 After she rejects him for a boy from a better background he develops a lust for revenge that takes over his life.
 In attempting to win her back and destroy those he blames for his loss Heathcliff creates a living hell for those who live at Wuthering Heights.
-This tale of hauntings, passion and greed remains unsurpassed in its depiction of the dark side of love.

 Comment Below: What other Classic Novels to Read in Winter do you love?